-With an array of different activities carried out in a business enterprise, keeping the scope and maintaining records for future and past is necessary to assess the value of the business assets in the long run.
+With an array of different activities carried out in a business enterprise, keeping the scope and maintaining records for the future and past is necessary to assess the value of the business assets in the long run.
 For this purpose, depreciation is calculated, and provisions and reserves are made.
-There is a specific chapter of class 11 Accountancy which aims to familiarise students with Depreciation, Provisions and Reserves.
-It is crucial to study these factors in details to grasp all the insights of accounting in detail.
+There is a specific chapter of class 11 Accountancy that aims to familiarise students with Depreciation, Provisions and Reserves.
+It is crucial to study these factors in detail to grasp all the insights of accounting in detail.
 While learning how to analyse profit and loss and prepare financial statements, our study notes on depreciation class 11 will help you understand it better.

 This Blog Includes:

 - Why is Depreciation Needed?

 - Causes of Depreciation

 - Revenue Reserve and Capital Reserve